Anti-nuclear movement: Recent developments

 Thousands of protesters marched in Tokyo on 11 March 2013, calling on the government to reject nuclear power.

 In March 2013, 68,000 Taiwanese protested across major cities against nuclear power and the island's fourth nuclear plant, which is under construction.
-Taiwan's three existing nuclear plants are near the ocean, and prone to geological fractures, under the island.
+Taiwan's three existing nuclear plants are near the ocean and prone to geological fractures under the island.

-In April 2013, thousands of Scottish campaigners, MSPs, and union leaders, rallied against nuclear weapons.
-The Scrap Trident Coalition wants to see an end to nuclear weapons, and says saved monies should be used for health, education and welfare initiatives.
+In April 2013, thousands of Scottish campaigners, MSPs, and union leaders rallied against nuclear weapons.
+The Scrap Trident Coalition wants to see an end to nuclear weapons and says saved money should be used for health, education, and welfare initiatives.
 There was also a blockade of the Faslane Naval Base, where Trident missiles are stored.